webnuswp/modern-events-calendar-lite/readme.txt

 == Convert your events in a few seconds ==
 If you are using event-on plugin or the event calendar and you are willing to migrate to [WordPress Events Calendar](https://webnus.net/modern-events-calendar/)’s best plugin then no need to worry about transferring your current content.
 Only by a few clicks in a couple of seconds your current content [events](https://webnus.net/modern-events-calendar/) will be imported automatically with full details.

+== Virtual Events Addon ==
+With this addon you can organize virtual events as easily and effectively as possible.
+You can set the events on private or public view, and send details of your online event to attendees (link and password to join).
+If you use Webinar apps such as Zoom, Webex, Microsoft Team, Google Meet, Google Classroom, Zoho, Fresh, or even organization specific platforms then this addon is a must have.
+[Read More](https://webnus.net/modern-events-calendar/addons/virtual-events/)

 == Addons ==
 We have begun to create practical [add-ons](https://webnus.net/modern-events-calendar/addons/).
 Now, you will have access to a wide range of features using them.
 Please have a look at these add-ons: (MEC Pro requeired)